It’s OK if you don’t know how to do this. No one does.

 This is hard.
 When someone you care about is grieving, it can be difficult to know what to say or do.
-However, don’t let discomfort prevent you from reaching out.
+Don’t let discomfort prevent you from reaching out.
 This is awkward for them, too.

 It’s awkward.
 It’s uncomfortable.
 Reach out anyway.